 Raman, infrared and XPS study of bamboo phytoliths after chemical digestion

-Watling, KM, Parr, JF, Rintoul, L, Brown, CL, Sullivan, LA 2011, 'Raman, infrared and XPS study of bamboo phytoliths after chemical digestion', paper presented to the GeoRaman 2010, 9th International Conference on the Application of Raman Spectroscopy to the Earth Science, in Spectrochimica Acta: Part A Molecular and Biomolecular Spectroscopy, vol. 80, no. 1, pp. 106-111.
+Watling, KM, Parr, JF, Rintoul, L, Brown, CL, Sullivan, LA 2011, 'Raman, infrared and XPS study of bamboo phytoliths after chemical digestion',in Spectrochimica Acta: Part A Molecular and Biomolecular Spectroscopy: Raman Spectroscopy Applied to the Earth Sciences — Selected papers from GeoRaman 2010, 9th International Conference on the Application of Raman Spectroscopy to the Earth Science - Sensu Latu, Australian Museum, Sydney, 28 June-2 July vol. 80, no. 1, pp. 106-111.

 Publisher version available from: http://dx.doi.org/10.1016/j.saa.2011.03.002